Inbibo/shift_docs/docs/reference/nodes/variable.md

 ### Outputs

 Output plugs in the *Variable* node are used to retrieve the data from the global variables with a **matching plug name**.
-When the *Variable* node gets executed, the global variable value will be set as the value of the output plug.
+When the *Variable* node gets executed, the global variable value will be set as the value of the output plug with the matching name.

 >[!NOTE]
 > Plugs in *Variable* nodes cannot be renamed, as it is important to keep the plug's name unique and consistent for the node's correct function.

 <!-- ### Examples
+TODO: #62

-This section is reserved to an example video of how to use the Variable node.
+This section is reserved to an example video of how to use the Variable node, such as:
+How to update for example a dictionary in an iteration loop.
+How to pass a different values to the same plug depending on the condition equals executed branch.

  -->